oliviawestmacottssw/SSW.Rules.Content/rules/data---do-you-avoid-spaces-and-empty-lines-at-the-start-of-character-columns/rule.md

 - Retrieves the index of the character
 - Returns the text from the character onwards, thus removing the whitespace at the start

-This code could be triggered in the middle-tier before inserting into the database.
+This code could be triggered in the middle-tier before inserting into the database.​